Your Welfare & Safety

 A member of staff or a Senior Member is available 24 hours a day.
 Simply ask at reception and they will put you in contact with the appropriate person.
 You may approach them for assistance with any urgent problems.

 You should call your doctor (GP) directly in the case of a non-emergency.
 If you need medical advice but it is not life threatening, you can also call the NHS 111 line.
 NHS 111 is a trustworthy non-emergency telephone advice service.
 Dialing 111 you can get advice on medical problems, whether you can treat yourself, or if you should visit your GP or go to hospital.
 The website has further information and advice.

 In the case of a medical emergency, you should dial 999 (mobile) or 9-999 from your room’s handset (where applicable).

 You must tell the Warden if you are admitted to hospital for more than 24 hours.

-We recommend that you keep your own first aid equipment (e.g. plasters and bandages) and medicines, as the Hall’s first aid kit may only be used by the our first aiders, and reception staff are unable to provide such items to residents.
-If you need access to first aid equipment and do not have your own, please ask to speak to a Duty Officer (outside of office hours) or a member of the Hall Management Team (during office hours), who may be able to assist.
+We recommend that you keep your own first aid equipment (e.g. plasters and bandages) and medicines, as the Hall’s first aid kit may only be used by the our first aiders.
+Reception staff are unable to provide such items to residents.
+If you need access to first aid equipment and do not have your own, please ask to speak to reception or the Wardinal team who may be able to assist.
 Although it is frustrating, for legal reasons even the Hall’s first aiders are unable to give out medication of any kind (including paracetamol), and so no medication is kept in first aid kits or at reception.

 Every study bedroom and all communal areas are equipped with smoke detectors.
 These provide excellent safety cover but can also cause false alarms.
 Aerosols, steam, talcum are all things which can set off a fire alert and cause the Hall to be evacuated unnecessarily so we ask that you take care to avoid setting off an alarm unnecessarily.